SawatKia/WealthTracking/readme.md

 # Implementing

 ## frontend
-- remove the frontend directory
+- remove the frontend directory(if the directory is exist)
 - create your own frontend directory by React, Vue, Angular, etc. anything you want.
 ## backend
 - Lorem ipsum dolor sit amet, consectetur adipiscing elit.